Taking It Home

 EXTEND THE TOPIC TOGETHER.
 Try...

 A Family Adventure.
 The Faith in Action activity for this session invites families to become citizen scientists, as described in UU Loree Griffin Burns' book, Citizen Scientists: Be a Part of Scientific Discovery from Your Own Backyard.
 Read the book together and choose a project.

 Family Discovery.
 Watch nature shows, such as PBS Nature, Planet Earth or Life.
 Many wonderful videos show metamorphosis in time-lapse photography.
 On YouTube, watch Monarch Butterfly Life Cycle (2:11) or Frog Life Cycle (2:22).

 A Family Game.
 Try a guided meditation or some creative movement to act out the metamorphosis of a frog or a butterfly.
 You'll find a Butterfly Soul Awakening mediation here.
 Maureen Garth's meditation books for children include Earthlight, Moonbeam, Starbright, Sunshine, and Inner Garden.
-An Examiner article explains how to use poetry to inspire creative movement.
+Maria's Movers explains how to use poetry to inspire creative movement.

 A Family Ritual.
 Make time each week to go for a nature walk with your family, even if it's only to your own back yard.
 Find ways to nurture your family's sense of wonder each day.